Certification Faculty Accreditation Training

 - Regularly (interval to be determined, probably every 2 or 3 years) work with other faculty to agree on curriculum modifications to maintain a collaboratively accepted standard;

 - Negotiate with the sponsoring organization regarding dates, times, compensation, and reimbursement.
-Handbell Musicians of American does not set a fee schedule for your services to Areas and local organizations, although there is a standard fee schedule for National Events;
+Handbell Musicians of America does not set a fee schedule for your services to Areas and local organizations, although there is a standard fee schedule for National Events;

 - Provide negotiated certification class dates, times, and registration contact information to the Certification Program Coordinator within two weeks of finalizing details;

 - Complete evaluation of the course attendees within three weeks after the course ends, and provide that information to Certification Program Coordinator ([email protected]) and Vickie Iverson ([email protected]);

 - Retain copies of testing materials completed by course attendees, and keep these copies confidential; and

 - Preserve the integrity of Certification materials by not sharing handouts or examination details with those not attending an official Certification course.